TOLOSAT/gravimetry-payload/TO DO LIST.md

-	find and write the right geoid undualation equation write the right acceleration and geopotential matrix when generating the false coordinates write the unctionsto derivate the position to find the acceleration
+	find and write the right geoid undualation equation write the right acceleration and geopotential matrix when generating the false coordinates write the unctionsto derivate the position to find the acceleration adapt the code based on the desired census and geoid model recompute the coefficients properly